 At the beginning of each DOE program year, sub-grantees are required to submit a list of weatherization program professionals-in house staff and contractors to IHCDA and INCAA.
+Sub-grantee contractors at a minimum must hold OSHA 10 training prior to entering a client's home.
 IHCDA will only fund training for weatherization professionals on the submitted and updated list.
 Any changes in staffing must be reported to IHCDA and INCAA immediately.
 Sub-grantee Executive Directors and Weatherization Program Managers may only request and view testing results for their employees or sub-contractors.
 Time Limits for becoming Indiana Weatherization Competent: